Skip to content

 3. The renderer produces HTML for each report artefact.

-4. The rendering engine runs a real browser (for example Chromium) to export HTML pages as PDFs.
+4. The rendering engine uses Chrome headless shell to export HTML pages as PDFs.

 This approach ensures consistent typography and layout across platforms.
-Use bino setup to install the required browser runtimes.
+Use bino setup to install Chrome headless shell.

 LayoutPage and LayoutCard provide built-in layout modes via pageLayout / cardLayout: